John M. Marraffa Jr., RPh

-He served on the National Association of Boards of Pharmacy Task Force on the Regulation of Pharmacist Care Services, where he is responsible for reviewing existing state laws and regulations pertaining to the provision of pharmacist care outside of the traditional pharmacy setting.
-The task force reviews and recommends revisions to the NABP Model Act to assist other boards of pharmacy.
-Marraffa also serves on the New York State Board of Pharmacy's Technology Committee.
+He served on the National Association of Boards of Pharmacy Task Force on the Regulation of Pharmacist Care Services, where he was responsible for reviewing existing state laws and regulations pertaining to the provision of pharmacist care outside of the traditional pharmacy setting.
+Marraffa previously served on the Task Force of the RPh Integrated Communication Skills Exam and currently serves on the NABP 2018-2019 Committee on Constitution and Bylaws.

 In April 2014, Gov. Andrew Cuomo’s office appointed Marraffa to the New York State Medicaid Pharmacy Advisory Committee where he provides expertise related to developing and maintaining Medicaid policies that improve patient healthcare outcomes while supporting the practice of community pharmacy.

 In 2015, Marraffa joined the Albany College of Pharmacy and Health Sciences (ACPHS) President’s Advisory Council (PAC), selected by ACPHS President Greg Dewey to offer insights into how educational institutions should respond to long term trends in the health science and health care industries.
 The PAC is comprised of leaders in the corporate, academic and not-for-profit sectors.